mhk69/slate/source/index.md

 For example, if you are testing entering a restaurant.
 Make sure that you are not in or around the restaurant before starting the test and that you are at least 1km away.
 Drive, walk, or bike to the restaurant and make sure to enter it fully, sit down at a table, and stay at least five minutes.
 The more your testing reflects the way you would perform that action in the real-world, the more likely it is that our algorithms will pick it up.

-Because we're developers too, we understand that any extra insight in how the SDK is working is extremely valuable.
-This is why we provided a debug setting that will send you different notifications during your real-world testing.
-To give it a try:

 1. Make sure that at least one recipe is being registered (very important!)
 2. Turn your app on
 3. Move at least a kilometer from your current location and then got a place that you expect your trigger to fire (e.g. a restaurant).
 Sit down and wait for the notification!

 # Thanks for using Sense360
 <div style="height:120px;"></div>